Overview

 The Merchant Site calls the Hosted API to initiate the transaction.
 Request includes merchant credentials, order details, and customer information.

 The Merchant Site sends the Google Pay token + Session Key to the Hosted API.
-The Hosted API forwards this to the SSLCommerz API for transaction processing.

 Finally, an IPN (Instant Payment Notification) will be sent for server-to-server notification after a successful transaction to ensure reliability.
 To ensure reliability, always set ipn_url